 - Enable foster carers to contribute effectively to the plans for the children for whom they are caring;

-- Provide appropriate monitoring and feedback on the foster carers' work to ensure National Standards for Foster Carers are fully met;
+- Provide appropriate monitoring and feedback on the foster carers' work to ensure the Training, Support and Development Standards are fully met;

 - Complete personal development plans for each carer, which are linked to their training and their annual review;

 - Support foster carers by providing advice or making this available from elsewhere as appropriate;